Tyrn/wei/the-insider-en.typ

      The guy looked at the vice-minister with animosity.
 Weian crooks didn't attack zealots as  a rule.
-The pickings would be slim, and the zealots would go totally mad  -  if you touched them they wouldn't rest  till they cut the whole gang down and declare it to be gods' wrath.
+The pickings would be slim, and the zealots would go totally mad---if you touched them they wouldn't rest  till they cut the whole gang down and declare it to be gods' wrath.

      "I have a feeling that the zealots blighted you, not Bemish," the thief